mpenciak/mpenciak.github.io/aboutme.md

 Check out my up to date [CV](../assets/pdfs/MP_CV.pdf) and all the [projects](../projects/) I've been thinking about.

-Also, I am on the job market!
-So if any of these skills sound appealing to you, feel free to contact me <matej.penciak@gmail.com>!

 ## Technical proficiencies

 * Python, together with common scientific computing, quantum computing, and machine learning packages like SciPy, Qiskit, and PyTorch.